Careers that work for how you think

 Technical aptitudeAttention to detailNew technology

-Bonus: Apprenticeships and certifications offer alternatives to traditional academic routes.
+Apprenticeships and certifications offer routes in that don't require a traditional academic path.

 Virtual Assistant / Admin Support